ayoam/go-fiber-crud/README.md

 - `PUT /api/v1/notes/:id`: Update a note by ID (provide JSON payload).
 - `DELETE /api/v1/notes/:id`: Delete a note by ID.

-## Contributing

-Contributions are welcome!
-If you find any issues or want to enhance the project, feel free to submit a pull request.
-Please follow the [Contributing Guidelines](CONTRIBUTING.md) when making contributions.

 ## License